Understanding Sinking Funds

 As mentioned, individuals, businesses, and even governments can use sinking funds to hold money in reserve for future expenses.
 For example, the U.S. Treasury Department maintains a sinking fund for unused appropriations.

-If you have a sinking fund, you have the cash on hand and aren’t scrambling to come up with the money.
-Sinking funds can help you avoid having to turn to high-interest credit cards or loans to cover expenses that don’t fit into your regular budget.
+For an individual, the meaning shifts somewhat.
+A sinking fund can help you be financially prepared to pay certain expenses that are on the horizon.
+In this way, it can help you avoid having to turn to high-interest credit cards or loans to cover expenses that don’t fit into your monthly budget.
 Being able to avoid debt is one of the main reasons why saving is important.

-Common Examples of Sinking Funds
+Examples of s Sinking Fund

-What are sinking funds good for?
 A sinking fund can be used to save money for a variety of expenses.
 Some of the most common sinking funds categories include:

 • Vehicle maintenance and repairs